Helen Hardacre

 Helen Hardacre (born May 20, 1949) is an American Japanologist.
-She is the Reischauer Institute Professor of Japanese Religions and Society at the Department of East Asian Languages and Civilization, Harvard University.
+She was the Reischauer Institute Professor of Japanese Religions and Society at the Department of East Asian Languages and Civilization, Harvard University.
+She currently is a Havard Emeritus Professor in the East Asian Languages and Civilizations Department.

 Biography

 Hardacre was born on May 20, 1949, in Nashville, Tennessee, United States, daughter of Paul Hoswell Hardacre, a historian of Stuart England at Vanderbilt University, and Gracia Louise (Manspeaker) Hardacre.
 She received her Bachelor of Arts (1971) and Master of Arts (1972) at Vanderbilt University, and completed her PhD at University of Chicago, studying under Joseph Kitagawa.

 In 1980, she began her academic career at Princeton University's Department of Religion and taught there until 1989.
-She then spent two years at the School of Modern Asian Studies, Griffith University, Australia.
-She then moved to Harvard in 1992 and stayed there since then.
+She then spent two years at the School of Modern Asian Studies, Griffith University, Australia, and subsequently moved to Harvard in 1992.
 She is currently the Reischauer Institute Professor of Japanese Religions and Society at the Departement of East Asian Languages and Civilization, Harvard University.

 She was Director of the Edwin O. Reischauer Institute of Japanese Studies from 1995 through 1998.
 Her interests include Japanese society and religion and the ramifications of potential constitutional amendments on the future of religion in Japan.